Neural-Finance/Quantitative-Investment-Slide-THU/README.md

 # Quantitative-Investment-THU

-It's a pre-class document for <Introduction to Quantitative Finance, Tsinghua, Master Program> written by me (Alex Fang).
+It's a pre-class document for <Introduction to Quantitative Finance, Tsinghua, Master Program Course> written by me (Alex Fang).
 It includes statistics, prob, programming (python), visualization tools, etc. **If you like it, please give me a star, thanks.**

 ### Such as：
 ![Image text](https://github.com/Neural-Finance/Quantitative-Investment-THU/blob/master/fig/1.PNG)